Writing Client Scripts¶

 - They can be written using the Python 2.5 or 2.7 syntax and features, and are executed by a Jython VM

-Download either Jython 2.7 Standalone (newer, slower to load) or Jython 2.5 Standalone (older and slimmer, faster to load) and drop it in your JEB
+Legacy: If you are using JEB2, download either Jython 2.7 (newer, slower to load) or Jython 2.5 (older and slimmer, faster to load) and drop it in your JEB

 - use the standard JEB API